smartdevicelink/sdl_evolution/proposals/nnnn-apt-clarification.md

 - It does not include any header like RIFF header at the beginning.
 - The audio sample is in linear PCM format.
 - The audio data includes only one channel (i.e. monaural).
 - For bit rates of 8 bits, the audio samples are unsigned.
-For bit rates of 16 bits, the audio samples are signed and is in little endian.
+For bit rates of 16 bits, the audio samples are signed and are in little endian.
 ```